Contact Reeves Audio Video by Email

 At the center of the facility is the CONTROL ROOM.

-Now, Avid Express PRO with MOJO (allowing non-compressed video random access) is available to complete the media representation of your work.
+Now, AVID - SYMPHONY 6 with MATROX and FINAL CUT PRO (allowing MAC PRO LION non-compressed random access video) is available to complete the media representation of your work.
 As an artist, your music videos can be originated,

 edited and burned to DVD - all right here!

-ADAT 8 track digital format recorders, a 1" analog 16 track 15 i.p.s. dbx'd tape transport are still available and can be synchronized to each other for transfer to the Pro Tools 6.4.1 Digital Audio Workstation and edited and mastered to CD format.
+ADAT 8 track digital format recorders, a TASCAM 1" analog 16 track 15 i.p.s. dbx'd tape transport are still available for transfer to the Pro Tools and edited and mastered to 24 bit CD format.
 In the case of the multi-track recordings, each instrument or group of instruments are routed individually to their own track in order to control the blend of that instrument (or voice) in the mix after the performance has been achieved.
 It allows the addition of special effects processing such as reverb, echo (digital delays), chorusing, pitch and time correction, etc. to be added in the post production.
-At "mix down" time, at least 64 input channels are available which are fully automated by the latest dedicated Mac G4 933mghz computer running Pro Tools Mix ++++ random digital audio recording system and AVID Adrenalin with "MOJO" on a custom built 2.26 ghz Pentium 4 PC with more than a terabyte of video hard drive space.
+At "mix down" time, at least 64 input channels are available which are fully automated by the latest dedicated Mac computer running Pro Tools HD8 TDM digital audio recording system and AVID Media Composer with "MOJO" on a MAC Pro quad core Intell with several terabytes of video hard drive space.

-MIDI sequencing via the latest software of almost all manufacturers is also available in the Control Room and is interfaced to all rooms.
+MIDI sequencing via the latest software; Waves, Melodyne, Antares, Focusrite, Bomb Factory and almost all the latest RTAS and TDM plug-in manufacturers is also available in the Control Room and is interfaced to all rooms.
 Keyboards or other controllers can be simultaneously be recorded to a sequencer and to "tape".
 This allows for optional post editing of the performance and the instruments' sound can be transformed or layered with other MIDI sound modules provided in the Control Room.
 Live drums can also trigger MIDI drum samples for replacement or embellishment.

-All signals originating from the Studios A through E are routed through cables to the main jack panels (Patch Bays) at the console.
+All signals originating from the Studios A through E are routed through Mogami oxygen free cables to the main jack panels (Patch Bays) at the console.
 The bays also interconnect all peripheral analog and digital processing equipment to and from the console as well as digital audio, video, MIDI and SMPTE time code.
-Ikegami broadcast cameras are also interfaced from all studios to a central video patch bay and distribution amplifiers.
+Sony and Panasonic broadcast cameras are also interfaced from all studios to a central video 90 point patch bay and 18 distribution amplifiers.

-All rooms are tied together with independent communication lines such as earphone (Cue) lines, speaker talkback/ playback, video monitors including a Toshiba 55" component video projection screen and industrial cameras for visual communication and playback, MIDI digital interface and remote control.
+All rooms are tied together with independent communication lines such as earphone (Cue) lines, speaker talkback/ playback, video monitors including a Panasonic HD 1080i/720p HDMI video projector on a 16:9 x12 foot screen with a 1000watt Denon 7.1 True HD surround screening room and a 42" 1080p LCD HDTV and industrial cameras for visual communication and playback, MIDI digital interface and remote control.
 This allows performers to see and hear each other while being physically isolated from each other in order to achieve musical cohesiveness while maintaining sonic separation allowing absolute freedom in the mix processing.
 But, as an alternative "old school" approach, the large North room is available for live band recording.
-This allows a band to play acoustically without the use of earphones, in a more natural situation.
+This allows a band to play acoustically without the use of earphones, in a more natural scenario.

 The control room includes a multitude of video monitors for viewing the performers throughout the studios and for video playback.
-A video patch-bay interfaces the Ikegami color cameras through a Sony broadcast switcher to provide a session-in-progress documentation video to DVD-R or mini-DV video decks for recording and playback.
-Music videos can be created with special effects using the Avid Express PRO for video post production.
+A video patch-bay interfaces the Sony and Panasonic color cameras through two Panasonic broadcast switchers to provide a session-in-progress documentation video to DVD-R or mini-DV video decks for recording and playback.
+Music videos can be created with special effects using the Avid MEDIA COMPOSER and FINAL CUT PRO for video post production in our Video Suite.

 To insure low ambient noise from fans and drives in the control room, all "noise-generating" equipment is isolated in the machine room.